msurguy/SquiggleCam/README.md

 # Using the output images

 The output SVG file generated with this tool can be uploaded to SVG -> GCODE (or similar) converter in order to be plotted on a pen plotter or engraved on a laser cutter.

+# Roadmap and todo list
+- [ ] Ability to use image URL for input
+- [ ] Ability to save settings in local storage as presets (and reuse them later)
+- [ ] Ability to switch the squiggle mode (not just horizontal lines): spirals, vertical lines, loops, etc
+- [ ] Ability to go back to the previous images from your current "session"
+- [ ] Fix bug with the video size when the paper size is modified during video being on

+If you want to implement any of these or contribute - please create an issue and feel free to submit a PR, I would appreciate that.

+# License
+MIT license